 1) 18" check - In VEX, at the beginning of the match, each robot has to fit itself within an imaginary 18" cube without any human assistance.
 Only the walls of the field and the floor of the field can help the robot stay in starting size.
 There are two sizing tools for you to use: the 18" one and the 36" one.
 They are U-shaped, with an opening at the bottom.
 The 36" tool is configurable to 18" as well, but due to the offset in the tool explained later below, the 18" tool is preferred for the starting size check.
 Have the team fold the robot into starting size and place the robot on the table.
-You then hold the tool upright with the open side to the table (think upside down "U") and sweep the tool across the robot two times in two directions 90 degrees from each other, i.e. once along the x-axis and once along the y-axis.
+Hold the sizing tool with the open side downwards toward the table, then sweep the tool around the robot two times in directions 90 degrees apart from each other.
 During each sweep, no part of the robot can touch the edges of the sizing tool at all, no exceptions; the whole robot should fit within the sizing tool without touching the edges.
 If there is something that is out of place (such as a protruding cable or zip-tie) and the team can fix it easily on the spot, let the team do so.
 If the offending part is something the team has to go back to the pits to fix, send them back.
 Once the robot passes the 18" check, move on to the 36" check, detailed in the next paragraph.